Rerank Before You Reason: Analyzing Reranking Tradeoffs through Effective Token Cost in Deep Search Agents: Experimental Setup

 \section{Experimental Setup}

-We follow the BrowseComp-Plus setup, where LLMs perform agentic search by iteratively generating queries and invoking a retrieval tool.
-The same search prompt as BrowseComp-Plus (figure~\ref{fig:search-prompt}) and its most effective retriever (qwen3-embedding-8b) are used throughout our experiments.
-We use OpenAI's gpt-oss-20b and gpt-oss-120b models as search agents under low, medium, and high reasoning settings.
-Following OpenAI's recommendations, the maximum output length is set to 2k, 8k, and 16k tokens, respectively.
-All the experiments are run on the entire dataset containing 830 deep search queries.
+We adopt the BrowseComp-Plus setup, where LLMs perform agentic search by iteratively generating queries and invoking a retrieval tool.
+We use the same search prompt as shown in \Cref{fig:search-prompt} and the same retriever, qwen3-embedding-8b~\cite{qwen3}, as in the original setup throughout.

-\paragraph{Retrieval and Reranking} At each search iteration, the retriever returns the top-$5$ candidate documents for each query, which are then passed to the search agent.
-To control context growth, all candidate documents are truncated to 512 tokens.